+Subpoena Duces Tecum: A subpoena that commands the production of specified evidence in a person's possession.
 Substantiation: A determination that a vulnerable adult or facility resident meets all of the Adult Protective Services eligibility criteria.
 The investigation and documentation of a situation in which a vulnerable adult has been abused, neglected or financial exploited, or the investigation and documentation of a situation in which a vulnerable adult is at threat of harm from abuse, neglect, or financial exploitation.
-Threat of Harm: All activities, conditions, and circumstances that are likely to place the vulnerable adult or facility resident at threat of severe harm of abuse, neglect, or financial exploitation. the vulnerable adult or facility resident at threat of severe harm of abuse, neglect, Court Rules of Practice and W. Va.
-Supreme Court Rules of Practice and Procedure for Financial Exploitation Civil Verbal Abuse: The threat to inflict physical pain or injury on or the imprisonment of any vulnerable adult or facility resident.
+Threat of Harm: All activities, conditions, and circumstances that are likely to place the vulnerable adult or facility resident at threat of severe harm of abuse, neglect, or financial exploitation.
+Undue Influence: Excessive persuasion that causes another person to act or refrain from acting by overcoming that person's free will and results in inequity.
+W. Va.
+Supreme Court Rules of Practice and Procedure for Financial Exploitation Civil Proceedings Verbal Abuse : The threat to inflict physical pain or injury on or the imprisonment of any vulnerable adult or facility resident.
 The threat to inflict physical pain or injury includes, but is not limited to, threatening to withhold food, hydration and/or medical treatment.
 The threat to imprison includes, but is not limited to, isolation.
 The verbal threat(s) must be perceived by the client or others to be real.
 Non-malicious teasing does not constitute verbal abuse.
 Verification of Allegations: A determination made that addresses the allegations reported and indicates if the alleged incident occurred or not.
 The allegation may be verified that it occurred but may or may not meet the definition of neglect, abuse or financial exploitation in order to substantiate.
 Vulnerable Adult: Any person over the age of 18, or an emancipated minor, who by reason of physical or mental condition is unable to independently carry on the daily activities of life necessary to sustaining life and reasonable health and protection W. Va.
-Code §99 6-1
+Code §9- 6-1